Deepening Your Understanding of Broader Impacts

 This session will benefit new or seasoned PIs who want to articulate their research impact identities for the NSF Broader Impacts criterion, or for other funders with similar requirements.

-Broadening Participation
+Broadening Participation for Research Impact

 What does Broadening Participation mean?
 Integrating research, teaching, and outreach to engage a broad range of communities in academic work is essential to expanding one’s research impact.
 It’s also a fundamental piece of research proposal development.
 For example, as part of its Broader Impacts criterion, the National Science Foundation is committed to expanding STEM learning opportunities to diverse groups, institutions, and geographic regions.
 Learn what it means to broaden participation, why it matters, and how to get started.
 This session will benefit PIs who are starting to develop their NSF Broader Impacts plans or who are exploring research impact in their careers.

-Evaluating Broader Impacts Activity
+Evaluating Research Impact Activity

 You’ve now addressed your project’s Intellectual Merit and Broader Impacts criteria.
 How will you prove to the funding agency that your plan will work?
 That your research will, indeed, meet Broader Impacts objectives?
 This session will guide you through some techniques to develop an effective project evaluation plan with a step-by-step approach (logic model) that helps you meet your proposal’s project evaluation requirements.